How can parents teach their children to love? Is it something that can be taught?

 1. Love is patient

-love is not hasty.
+Teaching children to love includes understanding the importance of being patient.
+Love is not hasty.
 It doesn’t seek revenge, it’s not quick to get angry and lash out.
 It is easy to get annoyed, but it takes more control to be patient even when someone annoys you.
 One of the best ways to model patient love for your children is how you talk to your spouse.
 Are you always snapping, nagging or arguing?
 This does not show love.
 When you are a patient with your spouse, you will be patient with your children and they will, in turn, be patient with their siblings.
 So the next time you are tempted to be impatient or hasty with your comment, pause and let love take over.

 2. Love is kind